pytorch/tutorials/intermediate_source/bettertransformer_tutorial.rst

 Additional Information
 -----------------------
-Additional iinformation about Better Transformer may be found in the PyTorch.Org blog
+Additional information about Better Transformer may be found in the PyTorch.Org blog
 `A Better Transformer for Fast Transformer Inference
 <https://pytorch.org/blog/a-better-transformer-for-fast-transformer-encoder-inference//>`__.